edoardolai/PocReactProjectManagementApp/README.md

 # React PoC: Project Management App

 ## Description
 This repository contains a proof of concept (PoC) for a Project Management Application built using React.
-The purpose of this project is to create a responsive and functional project management tool using React.
+Focus is on applying learned knowledge on useEffect(), effects dependencies and cleanup and managing state.

 ## Table of Contents
 - [Features](#features)